-&lt;sup>18 This implies that purchaser's values are inclusive of import tariffs.
+20 This implies that purchaser's values are inclusive of import tariffs.

-&lt;sup>19 Due to the single market, there are no tariffs on intra-EU trade.
+21 Due to the single market, there are no tariffs on intra-EU trade.

-\$1294.7m, which translates (at 2001 exchange rates) to €1156m.
-According to statistical data from the Banco de España, Spanish tariff revenues in 2000 summed to €1073m.
-The figures are sufficiently close to further justify the usage of GTAP 6 database.
+Thus, employing the GTAP database, Spanish tariff revenues are calculated across the 57 product categories.
+Examining the data, the total value of these tariffs comes to \$1294.7m, which translates (at 2001 exchange rates) to €1,156 million.
+According to statistical data from the Banco de España, Spanish tariff revenues in 2000 summed to €1,073 million.
+The figures were jusged as sufficiently close to further justify the usage of GTAP 6 database.
 A concordance between the 57 GTAP commodities and the 118 Spanish IO Table commodities is carried out.
 In many cases (particularly services), ad valorem tariffs are zero.
-This reflects the fact that tariff protection is on tangible trade, whilst invisible flows of services are more the remit of non-tariff barriers, which are not considered in this model.
-In some cases, it is possible to map the GTAP estimate directly to the relevant Spanish IO commodity (for example, arable, livestock, forestry, fishing, gas, dairy, meat etc.).
+This reflects the fact that tariff protection is on tangible trade, whilst invisible flows of services are more the remit of non-tariff barriers, which are not considered in this model.22 In some cases, it is possible to map the GTAP estimate directly to the relevant Spanish IO commodity (for example, arable, livestock, forestry, fishing, gas, dairy, meat etc.).
 In other cases, it was necessary to split out the GTAP tariff estimate between relevant IO commodities employing non-EU import shares taken from the Spanish IO Tables.
-This gives us a column vector of 118x1 import tariff estimates summing to .
+This gives us a column vector of 118x1 import tariff estimates.
 To ensure that the column target of €1073m is respected, the column vector is scaled proportionately.
-This vector will be required for direct application into the ORANI database (see Figure 3).
-21
+This vector will be required for direct application into the ORANI database (see Table 3).23

-To split the 118x1 import tariff vector into a 118x82 (includes final demand accounts), we employ a 118x82 matrix of basic usage values of non-EU imports NET of transport margins.
-The row shares in this matrix are employed to assign the import tariff row totals (i.e., each row entry of the import tariff column vector) across the 82 using accounts.
+To split the 118x1 import tariff vector into a 118x82 (includes final demand accounts), we employ a 118x82 matrix of basic usage values of non-EU imports NET of transport margins.24 The row shares in this matrix are employed to assign the import tariff row totals (i.e., each row entry of the import tariff column vector) across the 82 using accounts.
 Thus we are assuming that the tariff rate is uniform for a given commodity across all users.
-To conform with the structure of the ORANI database, the 118x75 import tariff matrix is subtracted from the 118x82 indirect taxation matrix calculated in section 6 and added to the 'net of indirect margin basic values' non-EU imports matrix (118x82) calculated in section 8.
-In this way, basic values of non-EU imports are valued inclusive of import tariffs, whilst indirect taxes are valued excluding import tariffs.
+To conform with the structure of the ORANI database, the 118x75 import tariff matrix is subtracted from the 118x82 indirect taxation matrix calculated in section 6 and added to the 'net of indirect margin basic values' non-EU imports are valued inclusive of import tariffs, whilst indirect taxes are valued excluding import tariffs.